rroarings/trackside/src/content/drivers/2025/lance-stroll.md

 At 26, Stroll’s eight seasons in F1 have honed his racecraft, though he trails Alonso 14-0 in qualifying.
 His ability to capitalize on opportunities, as seen in China’s eighth-place result, showcases his growth.
 Stroll’s long-term commitment to Aston Martin aligns with their 2026 aspirations.

 Partnered with Alonso, Stroll’s role is to support the team’s development while chasing consistent points.
 His performances lay a foundation for future success.
 Trackside invites fans to follow Stroll’s season and discuss his contribution to Aston Martin’s revival.

+## Lance, Lance, Lance

+Battling inconsistency and rumored tensions, the Canadian has notched sporadic points, including P11 in Mexico after a steady drive, as Aston Martin lags behind top teams in development pace.

 ## Join the F1 Fandom